Welcome to Belgian Foodie®

 - Create a positive and user-friendly space for sharing recipes as well as other food-related information and experiences;

-- Stimulate discussion and sharing in both directions and build a community around a common interest;
+- Stimulate discussion and sharing in both directions while building a community around common interests;

 - Encourage visitors and users of my site to share whatever they like here with their friends, family, co-workers and others in their communities through the social media links, share buttons and printing functions; and